 Program Outline(Press +/- to expand/shrink text)

-On the first day, the challenges stemming from the broadening of central bank mandates will be discussed from a big-picture perspective, with a focus on what an individual central bank can do to help stakeholders (parliament, government, markets and the financial sector, and the public at large) understand the new environment and to appropriately adjust rules and understandings on the central bank's functions and responsibilities.
-To keep the discussion grounded in practice and respond to constituency needs on operational matters, a small number of specific challenges will be covered in some detail – these will include how financial stability objectives can be specified, what kinds of decision-making frameworks for financial stability matters have evolved, and how central bank financial strength can be calibrated and maintained.
+On the first day, the challenges stemming from the broadening of central bank mandates were discussed from a big-picture perspective, with a focus on what an individual central bank can do to help stakeholders (parliament, government, markets and the financial sector, and the public at large) understand the new environment and to appropriately adjust rules and understandings on the central bank's functions and responsibilities.
+To keep the discussion grounded in practice and respond to constituency needs on operational matters, a small number of specific challenges were covered in some detail – these include how financial stability objectives can be specified, what kinds of decision-making frameworks for financial stability matters have evolved, and how central bank financial strength can be calibrated and maintained.

 The initiative was primarily designed for members of central bank boards and senior management who are directly involved in accountability processes and effective policy-making.
 Representatives of Governor's offices, Board Secretariats, Chief Financial Officers, Heads of Legal Services, and those directly involved in relationships with external stakeholders are also invited to participate.
 Proceedings and group discussions will be subject to Chatham House rules to encourage frank discussion, while key highlights of lead presentations will be reported, unattributed, on social media to reach out to participants’ colleagues within their home institutions.
-Reading materials will be made available to participants ahead of time, as the latter will be expected to present their country perspectives on the issues raised for discussion.
+Reading materials were made available to participants ahead of time, as the latter were expected to present their country perspectives on the issues raised for discussion.